memgraph/docs/help-center/faq/memgraph-lab-faq.md

 Memgraph Lab is a visual interface for exploring and interacting with data stored in Memgraph.

-If you prefere to query using command-line tool use [mgconsole](https://memgraph.com/docs/memgraph/connect-to-memgraph/mgconsole).
+If you prefer to query Memgraph using a command-line tool, use [mgconsole](https://memgraph.com/docs/memgraph/connect-to-memgraph/mgconsole).

 ### Can I only use Memgraph Lab?